spyder-ide/spyder/spyder/utils/help/tutorial.rst

 The second option allows you to interactively zoom into the figure, manipulate it, set various plot and display options, and save it to different file formats via a menu.

-The command to get the figures to appear *inline* in the IPython console is:
+The command to get the figures to appear *inline* in the :guilabel:`IPython Console` is:

 .. code-block:: python